plvines/plvines.github.io/_posts/2017-11-5-political-adint.md

 The exact information you can acquire using ADINT after getting these identifiers varies: you can read more about the potential surveillance we discovered in the paper on [Exploring ADINT](http://adint.cs.washington.edu/ADINT.pdf).

 In conclusion, social media ads for causes you oppose seems like a good way to acquire targeting identifiers for the rest of an ADINT operation to surveil those targets.
 Something to consider the next time you share or like a post: you are letting the often-obscure source of that post use ADINT on you if they want.

+A final note: there is no evidence I am aware of, nor do I intend to imply, that any of the Russian-funded advertising being discussed was actually conducting ADINT operations.